I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 Pitfalls

-The destination for Resource Configuration is specified as an FQDN (IP addresses are not allowed, as stated in the official documentation).
-It was necessary to register a CNAME record for the ALB in a self-managed DNS.
-In this case, a CNAME from eb-demo.example.com → ALB DNS name was registered.
+The destination for Resource Configuration is specified by FQDN (IP addresses are not allowed, as stated in the official documentation).
+It was necessary to register a CNAME record corresponding to the ALB in a DNS managed by the user.
+In this case, a CNAME from eb-demo.example.com to the ALB DNS name was registered.

-Restricting Resource Gateway Security Group Inbound rules causes timeouts
+Restricting inbound rules on the Resource Gateway security group causes timeouts

-Initially, only 443/TCP from the VPC CIDR (192.168.0.0/18) was allowed, but traffic from VPC Lattice to the Resource Gateway timed out.
-The official documentation states that allowing all TCP ports from 0.0.0.0/0 is a Resource Gateway security group requirement, and aligning with this requirement resolved the issue.
-This is also mentioned in the slide deck.
+Initially, only 443/TCP from the VPC CIDR (192.168.0.0/18) was allowed, but communication from VPC Lattice to the Resource Gateway timed out.
+The official documentation shows that the Resource Gateway security group requirement is to allow all TCP ports from 0.0.0.0/0, and the issue was resolved by conforming to this requirement.
+This is also mentioned in the slides.

 Step Functions HTTP Tasks time out at a maximum of 60 seconds (as stated in the official documentation).
 This is not suitable for API calls that take a long time.